Canon M6 vs Fujifilm X-Pro1

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the M6 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon M6 better than the Fujifilm X-Pro1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M6:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.